 - Brief Descriptions of Work to be Advertised

-This edition of An Eye on the Future contains information for prospective contractors, engineers, architects and vendors about contracts that are expected to be advertised for bids between September 2013 and March 2014 by the Metropolitan Transportation Authority's operating agencies.
+This edition of An Eye on the Future contains information for prospective contractors, engineers, architects and vendors about contracts that are expected to be advertised for bids between March 2014 – September 2014 by the Metropolitan Transportation Authority's operating agencies.

 MTA New York City Transit (NYC Transit)

 MTA Staten Island Railway (SIRTOA)

 MTA Long Island Rail Road (LIRR)

 MTA Bridges and Tunnels (B&T)

 MTA Bus Company (MTA Bus)

 In 1993 the MTA board approved a new service identity program for the MTA family of agencies.
 The identity program provides for the use of the above popular names to make clear to our customers that the various MTA affiliates and subsidiaries constitute an integrated regional transportation network.
 However, for all procurement documents and official transactions, the agencies retain their legal names: New York City Transit Authority, Staten Island Rapid Transit Operating Authority, the Long Island Rail Road Company, Metro-North Commuter Railroad Company, Triborough Bridge and Tunnel Authority, Capital Construction and Bus Company.